United Artists: Transamerica subsidiary

-On the basis of its film and television hits, in 1967, Transamerica Corporation purchased 98 percent of UA's stock.
+On the basis of its film and television hits, in 1967, Transamerica Corporation purchased 98% of UA's stock.
 Transamerica selected David and Arnold Picker to lead its studio.
 UA debuted a new logo incorporating the parent company's striped T emblem and the tagline "Entertainment from Transamerica Corporation".
 This wording was later shortened to "A Transamerica Company".
 The following year, in 1968, United Artists Associated was reincorporated as United Artists Television Distribution.
+In 1970, UA lost $35 million, and the Pickers were pushed aside for the return of Krim and Benjamin.

 UA released another Best Picture Oscar winner in 1967, In the Heat of the Night and a nominee for Best Picture, The Graduate, an Embassy production that UA distributed overseas.

-In 1970, UA lost $35 million, and the Pickers were pushed aside for the return of Krim and Benjamin.

 Other successful pictures included the 1971 screen version of Fiddler on the Roof.
 However, the 1972 film version of Man of La Mancha was a failure.
 New talent was encouraged, including Woody Allen, Robert Altman, Sylvester Stallone, Saul Zaentz, Miloš Forman, and Brian De Palma.
+With UA being the distributor for Woody Allen's Bananas (1971), it started as the distributor for a series of Woody Allen films.
+With the James Bond, Pink Panther, and Woody Allen films, UA had a series of films based on well known characters in the 1970s.

 In 1973, United Artists took over the sales and distribution of MGM's films in Anglo-America.
 Cinema International Corporation assumed international distribution rights for MGM's films and carried on to United International Pictures (made from CIC and UA's International assets being owned by partner MGM) in the 1980s.
 As part of the deal, UA acquired MGM's music publishing operation, Robbins, Feist, Miller.

-In 1975, Harry Saltzman sold UA his 50 percent stake in Danjaq, the holding-company for the Bond films.
+In 1975, Harry Saltzman sold UA his 50% stake in Danjaq, the holding-company for the Bond films.

-UA released One Flew Over the Cuckoo's Nest in 1975, which won the Best Picture Academy Award and was UA's highest-grossing film, with a gross of $163 million.
+UA agreed to release One Flew Over the Cuckoo's Nest in 1975, after many other studios turned it down.
+Producer Michael Douglas later said "United Artists, respectfully, was like your last choice in those days but they made us a decent deal".
+The film won the Best Picture Academy Award and was UA's highest-grossing film, with a gross of $163 million.
 UA followed with the next two years' Best Picture Oscar winners, Rocky and Annie Hall, becoming the first studio to win the award for three years running and also to become the studio with the most Best Picture winners at that time, with 11.